opendocsg/slw-judgments-backfill/2000_SGHC_267/report.md

 17     Since the Court of Appeal’s decision in _PP v Kwan Kwong Weng_ [1997] I SLR 697, it is clear that fellatio between two male persons is unnatural carnal intercourse within the meaning of Section 377 of the Penal Code.
 Consent is irrelevant although threats or the use of violence would aggravate the offence.

-18     The Court of Appeal in _Lim Hock Hin Kelvin v PP_ [1998] 1 SLR 801 laid down the following sentencing guidelines in respect of paedophiles:
+18     The Court of Appeal in _Lim Hock Hin Kelvin v PP_ <span class="citation">[1998] 1 SLR 801</span> laid down the following sentencing guidelines in respect of paedophiles:

 ## "24 Bearing in mind the gravity of the offence, we started from the position that